Lord-Kamina/customizable-shortcuts/README.md

 * The extension should now be localizable.
 * Several other minor changes and fixed from the original extension.

+# TO DO
+* Find alternative to the deprecated "window-utils" API; so far a suitable replacement has not come forth.

 ## License

-Customizable Shortcuts is licensed under the terms of MPL 2.0
+Keybinder is licensed under the terms of MPL 2.0